Asian stocks slump after Fed says US rates will rise ‘soon’

 The Nikkei 225 in Tokyo fell 3.2% to 26,152.12 and the Hang Seng in Hong Kong retreated 2.6% to 23,664.80.

-The Kospi in Seoul sank 2.9% to 2,630.78, despite a stunning market debut for battery maker LG Energy Solutions, whose shares started trading at nearly twice their offer price after an initial public offering that drew the equivalent of $13 trillion in bids.
+The Kospi in Seoul sank 2.9% to 2,630.78 after a stunning market debut for battery maker LG Energy Solutions, whose shares opened at nearly twice their offer price of 300,000 won ($250) after an initial public offering that drew 13 trillion won (nearly $11 billion) in bids.

-LG Energy Solutions’ shares initially fell but then recovered, gaining 3.3%.
-The company drew massive interest due to expectations of huge growth in the market for electric vehicles.
-Its market capitalization of 105.3 trillion won ($87.62 billion) ranks it second in South Korea only to Samsung Electronics Co.
+LG Energy was the world’s second largest maker of electric car batteries behind China’s CATL for the first 11 months of last year with about a 22% market share, according to South Korean market research firm, SNE Research.
+The strong outlook for electric vehicle sales enhanced the company’s appeal.

+The company’s shares closed at 505,000 won ($420).
+The stock debut has made LG Energy the country’s second-most valuable company by market capitalization behind technology giant Samsung Electronics.

 Samsung’s shares fell 2.1% Thursday after it reported its operating profit for the last quarter rose by more than 53% from the same period last year as it thrived during the pandemic while relying on its dual strength in parts and finished products.